How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 Drag Landing Page into Rows and Sessions, Engagement Rate, and Conversions into Values.
 Apply your AI Sessions segment.

-You can see which pages AI tools cite most often and whether those visitors convert differently than Google organic.
+Now you can see which pages AI tools cite most often and whether those visitors convert differently than Google organic.

 Track Hidden AI Traffic in Direct and Unassigned Sources

-Mobile apps strip referrers by default.
-ChatGPT on iOS doesn't pass chatgpt.com as the source.
-Privacy browsers block tracking headers.
-Cross-device journeys lose attribution when someone switches from app to desktop.
+Direct traffic is where AI referrals go to die.
+Mobile apps strip referrers by default — ChatGPT on iOS doesn't pass chatgpt.com as the source, privacy browsers block tracking headers, and cross-device journeys lose attribution when someone switches from app to desktop.
+GA4 calls all of this direct, leaving you guessing how much is real direct versus hidden AI clicks.

-How to spot it: filter your direct traffic report by landing page.
+Filter your direct traffic report by landing page.
 Sort by sessions.

+Real direct traffic lands on your homepage, pricing page, or login — people type your domain or use a bookmark.
 AI traffic lands on blog posts, glossary entries, and comparison pages.
 Nobody bookmarks "/blog/how-to-track-ai-traffic" and types it in later.

 If you see spikes in direct sessions landing on deep content pages, that's AI traffic masquerading as direct.